-The Future of Bicycling Hydration / Bicycle Mounted Hydration System
+The Future of Bicycling Hydration: Bicycle Mounted Hydration System

-Adequate hydration is as important as calorie replacement to an athlete’s performance, yet dehydration continues to be a condition many experience.
+Adequate hydration is as important as calorie replacement to an athlete’s performance, yet dehydration continues to be a condition many experiences.
 This is especially true in cycling where evaporative losses are significant and can go unnoticed.
 Sweat production and losses through breathing can exceed 2 quarts per hour.
 To maximize your performance pre-hydration is important, and it is essential that fluid replacement begin early and continue throughout a ride.

 Approximately 75% of the energy your body produces is converted to heat rather than being delivered to your muscles to power your pedal stroke.
 Keeping your body cool and re-hydrated during exertion will result in greater efficiency, higher power output, extended endurance, and a quicker, more thorough recovery.
-Say good-bye to the Wet Spot!
+Say goodbye to the Wet Spot!

 Individual fluid and electrolyte needs are widely variable during physical exercise due to differences in metabolic rate, body mass and size, environmental conditions (e.g. temperature, humidity, wind, solar load, clothing worn), heat acclimatization status, physical fitness, activity duration, and genetic variability.
 Sweat rates can vary from 0.5L/hr to more than 3 L/hr.
 Similarly, sodium concentration may vary from less than 460 mg/L to more than 1840 mg/L

 Why use a perfectly good water bottle on your bike when you could use a complex, expensive, and awkward to use “hydration system” instead?
 That’s the promise of the VelEau Bicycle Mounted Hydration System.